mdhiggins/sickbeard_mp4_automator/README.md

     - audio-default-language - If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
     - subtitle-language - same as audio-language but for subtitles
     - subtitle-language-default - same as audio-language-default but for subtitles
+    - convert-mp4 - forces the script to reprocess and convert mp4 files as though they were mkvs.
+Good if you have old mp4's that you want to match your current codec configuration.

 SickBeard Installation Instructions
 --------------